-2017 saw the Cardinals win the most games (28) since joining the Division III ranks in 1983.
+2017 saw the Cardinals win the 28 games.
 Natoli’s squad placed five players on the All Landmark team, including three All-Region selections, senior catcher Paul Burmester, junior first baseman Brennan Cotter and sophomore pitcher Jon Mierzwa.
 Cardinal hitters led the Landmark Conference in runs, RBIs, batting average, on base percentage and slugging.
 On the mound Caridnal pitchers struck out a league high 314 batters led by Mierzwa, fellow sophomore Mason Belcher and three time All Landmark Reliever and senior Joe Salzano.
 In the classroom, 12 Cardinals were named to the Landmark Conference Honor Roll.